brevzin/cpp_proposals/2162_inherit_variant/inherit-variant.md

 That paper even has an example of passing an `Expr` to `std::visit()` directly, a use-case that this paper is seeking to properly specify.
 It would be pretty nice if that just worked.

+Note also that the example includes an explicit specialization of `variant_size` and `variant_alternative` that just forward along to `Expr`'s base class.
+These specializations are pure boilerplate - they basically have to look the way they do, so they don't really offer much in the way of adding value to the program.

 # Implementation Approach

 The proposed resolution of LWG3052 is to, basically, add this constraint onto